spartanproj/os/README.md

 ##### Steps:
 - `git clone` this repo
 - install to your dir of choice.
-- run `make && make run && make clean` to compile and run it.
+- run `make` to compile and run it.
 Then ctrl-c in your terminal to clean everything up.
+- The script will work out what you have and haven't installed.
 ##### It isn't working...
 - Establish if you are on an x86 computer (32-bit or 64-bit).
 If not, virtualise!
 It does not work on other architectures.
 - You are on x86...